matplotlib/basemap/doc/users/intro.rst

 are provided, along with methods for plotting them.
 The `GEOS library
 <http://geos.refractions.net>`_ is used internally to clip the coastline and polticial boundary features to the desired map projection region.

-Basemap is geared toward the needs of earth scientists, particular oceanographers and meteorologists.
+Basemap is geared toward the needs of earth scientists, particularly oceanographers and meteorologists.
 Jeff Whitaker originally wrote Basemap to help in his research (climate and weather forecasting), since at the time `CDAT <http://www-pcmdi.llnl.gov/software/cdat/support/vcs/vcs.html>`_ was